pierre-josselin/payday-2-ultimate-trainer-6/README.md

 }
 ```

-You can then publish the updated files via a pull request or more simply by creating a [new issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues/new).
+You can then publish the updated files via a pull request or more simply by creating an [issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues).

 ## Contributing

-> :warning: If you would like to contribute to the project, we strongly recommend you to first create [an issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues/new) to discuss what you would like to do.
+> :warning: If you would like to contribute to the project, we strongly recommend you to first create an [issue](https://github.com/pierre-josselin/payday-2-ultimate-trainer-6/issues) to discuss what you would like to do.

 1. Fork this repository
 2. **Switch to development branch (6.X.X)**